oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 ---
 layout: applicant
 title: Information for Applicants
-description: <b>Due to COVID-19, there will be no in-person event in 2020.
+description: <b>Due to COVID-19, OceanHackWeek (OHW) 2020 will take place as a virtual, online event.
-    A virtual event around August is being discussed.
-    Applications will open soon.
-    Please check back in early May.</b><br><br>

-    Applications will be
+    <a href="applicant-info.html">Applications</a> close on July 13, 2020.

     In OceanHackWeek we will explore the intersection of data science and oceanography through tutorials and hands-on “hacking” projects.